OUIsolutions/Ai-RagTemplate/assets/system_instructions.md

 - use write_file function to write the solution in the file.
 - to list the hole project pass . as path
 - you dont need to create dirs, the dirs will be created auto
+- Follow the codebase language for coding
+- never try to guess implementation details, always ask the user for more information.